About File Deletion

 • No internet required

-• PC (Windows/Mac Chrome) allows in-app deletion
+• PC (Windows/Mac Chrome) with paid plans allows in-app deletion

-• Smartphones require manual deletion
+• Free Plan and smartphones require manual deletion